Nixteridakis/WTM-Berlin-JCC/Course 2/homework/README.md

 The application can be scalable in terms of a person going to multiple theaters in a single day or/and on multiple days.

-For simplicity, the arguemnts of the PDF have been sent individually and not stored in an array.
+For simplicity, the arguments of the PDF have been sent individually and not stored in an array.